 Killer Carp!
 Trying to net an Asian carp that was soaring through the air a few feet away, Mike Pernet didn't see another 10-pound fish flying at his head till it him square in the mouth.
 "It hurt," Pernet said, blood running from his mouth and down his chin as he sat in a boat on the Illionois River.
 "It loosened some of my teeth."
 Read the Full Story

 Fishing for Controversy Mark Evans fancies himself a superhero, fighting environmental crime in Michigan waters.
 His villains are carp, dogfish and gar, bottom feeders with bad reputations for turning clear water muddy.
 His weapons are bows and arrows.
 On a good night, he and his guests might kill 50 fish.
 Read the Full Story

 Tours and outings help raise awareness of invasive carp threatLakeConservation.com would be happy to arrange a tour to view the carp population on your lake, or provide a detailed presentation for your next association meeting to educate your members on the importance of carp control.

-We have 3 guests online
+We have 100 guests and no members online